miramallows/mimu-instructions/README.md

 7. Alright, we're almost done. now scroll a little bit to uncover a section called "Privileged Gateway Intents". you're gonna need to activate the "Guild Members" and "Message Content" ones.
 Remember to save your changes!
 ![](https://i.imgur.com/vDWXQQZ.png)

 8. Okay!
-Now you just have to fetch your Client ID and Token and drop it to iara#0001's DMs (if you don't have access to my DMs yet, poke me in talk-to-devs and drop me a friend request). once you've done so, it will take me up to 3 days to set up (usually less than a day).
+Now you just have to fetch your Client ID (or can be known as Application ID) and Token, make a private thread (instructions are in the mom-setup channel) and paste it there.
+Once you've done so, it will take me up to 3 days to set up (usually less than 24 hours).

 client id (need to go back to general information on the nav bar). not to be confused with client secret:
 ![](https://i.imgur.com/r49N3yo.png)